Shared Memory Atomic throughput on RTX 4090

 1. If many threads are trying to update the same value, they do so sequentially (trying to get at: many issue an atomic CAS, only one succeeds)

-2. This means non-int32 atomics are ~100x slower under extreme contention (NOTE: mention __shfl_sync, mention random index stuff too)
+2. Non-int32 atomics are ~100x slower under extreme contention 6

-3. Updates that don't change the initial value (e.g. INF + 5 = INF) are meaningfully faster (NOTE: what if I just predicated the atomic on whether there was a change?)
+3. Updates that don't change the initial value (e.g. INF + 5 = INF) are meaningfully faster

 4. Manually implementing atomics in CUDA is just as fast as using builtins like atomicAdd() (for non-int32 operations)